 Manual 005: Pipeline Inspections identifies noncompliance events.
 Noncompliance with the requirements may result in the licensee of the pipeline or duty holder receiving a response from the AER in accordance with the processes described in Directive 019: Compliance Assurance.

-The Compliance Dashboard shows how the AER is involved in incident response, investigations, compliance, and enforcement.
+The Compliance Dashboard demonstrates how the AER is involved in incident response, investigations, compliance, and enforcement.
 The AER also publishes a number of educational resources—presentations, FAQs, brochures, and guidance information—that relate to AER directives, rules, and regulations.

 Below is additional information related to pipeline regulation in Alberta.